 The Difference between a Business Blog and a Personal Blog

 Before we get into how to run your business blog, it is important to first highlight the differences between a business blog and personal blog.
-There are so many entrepreneurs out there who are selling a certain product yet in their blogs, speak about unrelated topics.

 A business blog speaks about your services or products.
 A business blog is on trend with the current industry trends.
 A business blog actively engages with potential customers in the comments section of the blog.

 A personal blog speaks just about that – personal stories or encounters.
 Whether it’s about life in general, family or work life, a personal blog may be engaging, but it doesn’t sell your product or service.

 Now, of course, you can have both a business blog and personal blog, but it’s highly recommended that you keep the two separated so that any lead who lands on your page doesn’t get to read about how rude the service was at the grocery store yesterday.

 Now that we understand some of the fundamentals of a business blog, let’s have a look at how to use it effectively.

 What Makes a Great Business Blog?

 You Speak to Your Customer’s Problems and Desires

 If your business blog doesn’t speak to your customer’s problems and desires, then you’ve missed a huge opportunity to connect with them.
 When a potential customer comes across your blog online, the first thing they do is read the headline and look at the image attached to the post.
 If they are not something your potential customer can relate to, they will just scroll on and forget about your post.